episode 56 | show notes & advice

 - How to deal with pesky rabbits that try to eat your seedlings

-As well as Sarah visiting Becky and the garden at Chatsworth, Becky also has taught at Perch Hill, first with florist Anna Potter, from Swallows and Damson (listen to episode 11 for Sarah’s interview with Anna).
+As well as Sarah visiting Becky and the garden at Chatsworth, Becky also has taught at Perch Hill, first with florist Anna Potter, from Swallows and Damson (listen to episode 11 for Sarah’s interview with Anna), also see a day of floristry teaching with Anna at Perch Hill this summer.
 Becky talked about growing cut flowers before they both demonstrated how they arrange them for the vase.

 The cutting garden at Chatsworth